You want smart political talk without the meltdowns?

 You look at what's going on with deductibles where they're through the roof.

-So essentially you don't have it because hopefully you'll never have to use it because you won't have that kind of injury or sickness.
+So essentially, you don't have it because hopefully you'll never have to use it because you won't have that kind of injury or sickness.

-So uh you know the problems, and it's put a lot of the trucking businesses out of business, which is pretty tough.
+And it's put a lot of the trucking businesses out of business, which is pretty tough.

 In addition, many union drivers are slated to have their plans taxed to pay Obamacare, and they've been against it for a long period of time.

-And trucking companies that are considered large employers have to offer government mandated health insurance.
+And trucking companies that are considered large employers have to offer government-mandated health insurance.

 You have the mandate that just doesn't work for them.